liam2258/GoMail/README.md

 # GoMail
 A RESTful API written in Go that acceptes request in JSON format to create and send emails using sendinblue.
-Inlcudes dockerfile for containerization.
+Includes dockerfile for containerization.